LongHoang77/NLP-group/README.md

 - `requests` for API communication
 - `dotenv` for environment variable management
 - `ollama` for interfacing with the language model
+- `googletrans` for google translate
+- `nltk` for natural laanguage toolkit
 - Custom Python scripts:
-  - `intent_recognition.py`: For intent classification
   - `sentiment_analysis.py`: For sentiment analysis

-### Data and Models

-- `intents.json`: File containing training data for custom intents.
-- A pre-trained model for intent recognition, trained using the script provided in the repository.

 ### Cloud Services